0xcpu/Milou/README.md

 # Milou

 Milou is a toy driver, initially planned to be used for malware analysis and complement `Sysmon`.

-Now, it's not planned for everything, it's just for fun!
+Now, nothing is planned, it's just for fun! (probably useless).

 ## Contributing